 - No overnight visitation is allowed during finals weeks.

-- Residents hosting a non-resident overnight visitor must notify the Coordinator of Student Housing by email 48 hours in advance (firstname.lastname@example.org).
+- Residents hosting a non-resident overnight visitor must notify the Coordinator of Residence Life by email 48 hours in advance (firstname.lastname@example.org).
 If a non-student visitor is found in violation, they may be banned from housing and the hosting resident will be fined.

 - Overnight visitors must be 18 years of age.